 “Low-cost commodity fabrics or consumer items cannot be our focus.
 We have to continue innovating and take on the most technically challenging applications in our industry.
 Once something becomes commoditized, we need to replace that business with an innovative product, one that is more financially sustainable.
 It is that kind of strategy that will provide a real future for the American textile industry.”

-National Council of Textile Organizations President and CEO Kim Glas said:
+National Council of Textile Organizations President and CEO Kim Glas issued the following statement:

 ###